velvia/presentations/2014-filodb/filodb.md

 ## Use Cases

 - I have many tables of various sizes, including ones too big for traditional RDBMS
-- I want easy sharding, replication, and HA, including cross-datacenter replication
+- I want an efficient schema designed for OLAP queries
 - I want to version my changes and query on versions.
     + Or, I want to preview new changes without making them public
-- I want an efficient schema designed for OLAP queries
+- I want easy sharding, replication, and HA, including cross-datacenter replication
-- I want to easily add columns to my data
+- I want to easily and efficiently add columns to my data
 - I want something designed to work with at-least-once streaming systems

 ---